Hamburg Cyclassics: Vattenfall Cyclassics

 In 2002, race sponsor HEW was overtaken by Swedish electricity conglomerate Vattenfall and was renamed Vattenfall Europe Hamburg.
 Vattenfall, Swedish for Waterfall, became the race's new title sponsor in 2006.
 In 2005, the race was included in the inaugural UCI ProTour, successor of the World Cup.
 After the disappearance of the Deutschland Tour in 2009, it remained the only German race at cycling's highest international level.
 Since 2011 it is one of 24 races of the UCI World Tour.
 In 2012, UCI extended the race's World Tour license until at least 2016.

 Because of its mostly flat course, the race is considered a sprinter's contest and has ended in a mass sprint uninterrupted since 2004.
 Some of the best sprinters of their generation, including Robbie McEwen, Óscar Freire, Alexander Kristoff and André Greipel, are among the winners of the race.
 American sprinter Tyler Farrar, winner of the 2009 and 2010 Cyclassics, is the only rider to have won the race two times.

 The 2013 race was met with fierce protesting unrelated to the race.
 Hamburg residents were upset with Vattenfall's environmental policies and its attempts to acquire ownership of the local power grid.

 EuroEyes Cyclassics

 In 2015 it was announced that Vattenfall would not extend its partnership with the Hamburg Cyclassics, forcing organizers to search for a new sponsor to provide the estimated 800.000 Euro, a third of the race's budget.
 From 2016 EuroEyes, a large German provider of laser eye treatment, Femto-LASIK, lens surgeries, and refrative lens exchanges, was the new title sponsor.
 Australian sprinter Caleb Ewan won the race after the initial winner, Nacer Bouhanni, was relegated.

+Bemer Cyclassics

+From 2021 to 2024, the race was known as the Bemer Cyclassics.

+ADAC Cyclassics

+The race partnered with the Allgemeiner Deutscher Automobil-Club in 2025, and was renamed the ADAC Cyclassics accordingly.